jiangfengming/vue-pilot/README.md

   },

-  // use array to group <router-view> definitions
+  // Use array to group <RouterView> definitions
-  // router view definitions in array will override outer definitions which has same name.
+  // Router view definitions in array will override outer definitions which has the same name.
   [
     {
       name: 'aside',